reneelung/all-stars-workout/README.md

   * [ ] Comment on teammates' shared workouts
   * [ ] Notify when workout is liked
   * [ ] Pagination/Views by week or month

-## Known Bugs
-* Workout duration is not summed by day (ie duplicate x-axis points)
-* Workout duration by day by type is not summed (see above)